Longcut/google-drive-backup/README.md

 * Keeps copies of previously downloaded versions
 * Logs all actions (optional)
 * Uses OAuth2 authentication and can remember authentication
+* List backup copies of a specific file or folder

 ## Requirements
 * Google API Python library.
 To install run